 How Do I Handle Nursing Home Abuse?

 If your elderly loved one has suffered broken bones and you suspect nursing home abuse, you don’t have to face it alone.
-Hinkle Law Offices are available to help you gather the facts and determine the best course of legal action available.
+Hinkle Law Offices, LLC. are available to help you gather the facts and determine the best course of legal action available.
 Doctors will be able to tell you what type of fracture has occurred, and we’ll be able to help you handle what those broken bones mean.

 Contact us today if you suspect nursing home abuse has been the cause of your loved one’s broken bones and we’ll get started with a free case evaluation.